codeforamerica/uswds/src/views/components/alert.md

 design_honeycrisp: https%3A%2F%2Fwww.figma.com%2Ffile%2FsQQqaoeuOPpm43wLlYfyEo%2FHoneycrisp-Design-System%3Ftype%3Ddesign%26node-id%3D5003%253A527%26mode%3Ddesign%26t%3DwZwR9bNLbdvqwaT5-1
 tokens: true
 styles: true
+thumbnail: assets/site/thumbnail-alert.png
+thumbnail_description: An illustration of the alert component.
 ---

 <!-- INTRO -->

-Alerts distinguish important information that wouldn't normally appear in a layout or template.
+The {{ title }} component distinguishes important information or errors that wouldn't normally appear in a layout or template.
 They may blend into or disrupt a user's workflow.
-Disruptive notices are most effective if used sparingly and appear after user interaction. {.usa-prose}
+Disruptive notices are most effective if used sparingly and appear after user interaction.

 <!-- DETAILS -->